maixnor/wu-quartz/content/FRA Second Lecture.md

 - [[Assets]]
 - [[Depreciation]]
 - Bad Debt
-	- the debt is impossible to be payed back (bankruptsy) -> this is gone -> write-down
+	- the debt is impossible to be payed back (bankruptcy) -> this is gone -> write-down
 		- trade receivable is not being payed back -> expense
-	- the debt is unlikely to be payed back (not responding to warnings) -> re-asses
+	- the debt is unlikely to be payed back (e.g. customer not responding to warnings) -> re-asses receivable
 		- find out what is the probability that it is not payed back